Texas AG Threatens to Sue City of Dallas Unless It Reverses State Fair Gun Ban

 If it fails to do so, Paxton said his office will sue for injunctive relief and seek civil penalties between $1,000 and $1,500 each day for each violation.

-The Epoch Times has contacted the City of Dallas and the State Fair of Texas for comment.
+The Epoch Times has contacted the city of Dallas and the State Fair of Texas for comment.

-In a statement on the social media platform X, Paxton said citizens should be allowed to lawfully carry a firearm onto the fairgrounds.
+In a statement on social media platform X, Paxton said citizens should be allowed to lawfully carry a firearm onto the fairgrounds.

 “Texas law clearly states that license-to-carry holders may not be prevented from carrying a firearm on property owned or leased by the government unless otherwise prevented by state statute,” Paxton said.